kf170105/titanic/README.md

 Accuracy Scores ✅
 Confusion Matrix ✅
 Classification Report (Precision, Recall, F1-Score) ✅
-predict probabiloty (how sure model is about this prediction) ✅
+predict probability (how sure model is about this prediction) ✅